 The Pain Project emphasizes practical, safe, and effective strategies for self-managing pain and disseminates the latest neuroscience on how pain really works.

 Beginning February 9, 2017, The Pain Project (www.thepainproject.com) will empower people – and caregivers - to play active roles in their own pain management and wellness without solely relying on medications or surgery.
-The program offers expert, compassionate advice to help people change their reactions and attitudes to pain.
+The program offers licensed therapists to help people understand and change their reactions and attitudes to pain.

 Chronic Pain Statistics (U.S.):

-- 37 percent of adults live with knee, shoulder, or hip pain that adversely affects their daily lives/li>
+- 37 percent of adults live with knee, shoulder, or hip pain that adversely affects their daily lives

 - 16 percent experience regular headaches